-Ms Ikhlas termed corruption the major problem of Pakistan.
-It hampers the economic growth and sustainable development.
+Ms Ikhlas termed corruption the major problem in Pakistan.
+It hampers economic growth and sustainable development.

 About her future plans, she said: “being a forestry student I want to be a district forest officer (DFO) and weed out the forest department from corruption.